The mathematics department is located in the Goldsmith building. See campus map and driving directions to the Brandeis campus.

 In addition, the Mathematics Colloquium, rotating among Brandeis, Harvard, MIT and Northeastern University, gives students an opportunity to hear the current work of eminent mathematicians from throughout the world.

-The mathematics department offers a post-baccalaureate certificate program for students with a bachelor’s degree in a different field who wish to prepare for graduate school or a career requiring enhanced mathematical skills.
+The mathematics department offers a post-baccalaureate program for students with a bachelor’s degree in a different field who wish to prepare for graduate school or a career requiring enhanced mathematical skills.